 We take a closer look at Facebook Interests, one of the main features of Facebook Ads.
 There are some myths and hypotheses worth investigating.

-Although Facebook has many targeting options and with constant updates to its ad manager possibilities it’s not easy to know how to use all of them effectively.
-Today we’ll take a closer look at one of the main features of Facebook Ads which is Facebook Interests.
-There are some myths and hypotheses about them that are worth investigating.
+Although Facebook has many targeting options and constant updates to its ad manager possibilities, it’s not easy to know how to use them effectively.
+Today we’ll take a closer look at one of the main features of Facebook Advertising which is Facebook Interests.
+There are some myths and hypotheses about these social media features that are worth investigating.

-Interests are simply the activities people spend time on online.
+This feature uses interest-based targeting, and “interests” are simply activities people spend time on online.
 How does Facebook know that and what signals do Facebook algorithms analyze?
-Let’s look for an answer in official sources first.
+Let’s look for an answer from official sources first.
 In Facebook Blueprint lessons we can find the following information: